jme/codegen-support-docs/simple-webserver/README.md

 * a documentation subgraph
 * a source code & summary subgraph
 * a full Knowledge Graph containing ALL of the individual subgraphs
+* an example app (simple-webserver) generated using these contexts